Murders of Peter Neumair and Laura Perselli

 The murders of Peter Neumair and Laura Perselli, also known as the Bolzano crime or Bolzano murder, was a case of double parricide committed on the afternoon of 4 January 2021, at a villa in Bolzano, Italy against an elderly couple, Peter Neumair and Laura Perselli.

 The couple's 31 year old son, Benno Neumair, was found responsible for the murders.
 He initially declared himself innocent but later confessed.
 After months of intensive searches on the ground, the bodies of both victims were found in the bed of the Adige river.
 The body of his mother, Laura Perselli, was the first to be located on 6 February, discovered lying on the bank of a river after investigators employed a complex hydraulic operation to purposely lower water levels by about 20 cm in the stretch between Bolzano and Rovereto.
 Following this discovery, Benno Neumair, already accused of double homicide and concealment of a corpse, confessed to the double crime.
-After almost four months, the body of Peter Neumair was also found on 27 April.
+Three months later, the body of Peter Neumair was found on 27 April.

 Benno Neumair was accused of strangulating his parents with a mountaineers rope and dumping their bodies in the Adige river.

 On 12 September 2024, the Supreme Court of Cassation rejected the appeal filed by Benno Neumair's lawyers, making the life sentence already imposed in the first instance definitive.